bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Jonas: 00:27:06

 Like, getAdder messages were taken advantage in the Coinscope paper, where they used specific timestamps that were proliferated through the network to understand network topology.
-And then Gleb added the cached responses, because otherwise you could scrape the Scrape AdderMan if you just kept querying.
+And then Gleb added the cached responses, because otherwise you could scrape the Scrape `AddrMan` if you just kept querying.
 So it's like-

 Patrick: 00:27:24